 - processing of requests for access to public documents in accordance with the Freedom of Information Act.

-Kinds of personal data that we process
+What types of personal data do we process?

-The personal data we collect and process at any given time will vary depending on the type of activity being carried out.
+The personal data we collect and process at any given time will vary depending on the type of processing activity being carried out.

-Examples of the types of personal data collected for processing include name, address, telephone number, email address, national identity number, employer, CV, hourly rates, time sheets for work carried out, and personal or professional affiliations in connection with impartiality assessments.
+Examples of the types of personal data collected for processing include name, address, telephone number, email address, personal identity number, employer, CV, hourly rates, time sheets for work carried out, and personal or professional affiliations in connection with impartiality assessments.